012: Team X – Logan, Creed and North

 Scripter: Larry Hama; Penciller: Mark Texeira: Inker: Mark Texeira & Palmiotti

-Maverick discloses that “Terry Adams” was an internal term for Tyuratam, the location of a former Soviet Space Center, and that Logan was sent there on an assassination mission in 1968.
-Wolverine, deluded into believing the present is 1968, attempts to fulfill his mission and discovers his assassination target was Epsilon Red, the Soviet Super Astronaut.
+Maverick discloses that “Terry Adams” was an internal term for Tyuratam, the location of a former Soviet Space Center, and that Logan was sent there on an assassination mission in 1967.
+Wolverine, still reliving the past, attempts to fulfill his mission and discovers his assassination target was Epsilon Red, the Soviet Super Astronaut.

 Mark Texeira, Wolverine #68.